-Title: Finite Element Methods

-(Elementmetoder)

-- Be able to use the finite element method in static stress analysis. - Have knowledge of element technology, such as bar, beam, solid and shell elements. - Be able to apply methods for error estimation and adaptive mesh generation. - Be able to solve structural dynamics and vibrations problems using methods such as free vibrations, modal methods and direct time integration methods. - Be able to apply nonlinear finite element methods including solution of systems of nonlinear equations, geometrically nonlinear problems, contact problems, and nonlinear material models. - Be able to perform linearised buckling analysis. - Be able to solve exercises using a commercial finite element program (e.g., ANSYS).

-- Demonstrate a basic understanding of concepts, theory and applications of finite element analysis from a mechanical engineering view point. - Be able to perform linear and nonlinear static and dynamic stress analysis including the use of commercial finite element software.

-- Be able to apply the concepts, theories and techniques covered in the area of linear and nonlinear finite element analysis on practical problems. - Be able to apply the concepts and theories to the solution of relevant problems using commercial software programs.
+Title: Finite Element Methods (Elementmetoder) Goal: Students who complete the module are expected to: Knowledge Be able to use the finite element method in static stress analysis.
+Have knowledge of element technology, such as bar, beam, solid and shell elements.
+Be able to apply methods for error estimation and adaptive mesh generation.
+Be able to solve structural dynamics and vibrations problems using methods such as free vibrations, modal methods and direct time integration methods.
+Be able to apply nonlinear finite element methods including solution of systems of nonlinear equations, geometrically nonlinear problems, contact problems, and nonlinear material models.
+Be able to solve exercises using a commercial finite element program (e.g., ANSYS).
+Skills Demonstrate a basic understanding of concepts, theory and applications of finite element analysis from a mechanical engineering view point.
+Be able to perform linear and nonlinear static and dynamic stress analysis including the use of commercial finite element software.
+Competences Be able to apply the concepts, theories and techniques covered in the area of linear and nonlinear finite element analysis on practical problems.
+Be able to apply the concepts and theories to the solution of relevant problems using commercial software programs.
+Teaching Method: The form(s) of teaching will be determined and described in connection with